blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 </li>

 <li>
-<p>Make sure your app.config is set to run on your accessible application, build the solution, and run the test.</p>
+<p>Make sure your App.config is set to run on your accessible application, build the solution, and run the test.</p>
 <p>![](/assets/img/Selenium/RunSelectedTests.PNG)</p>

 <p>The test should pass!</p>
 <p>![](/assets/img/Selenium/SelectedTestsPass.PNG)</p>

 <p class="alert alert-info">The {{ stache.config.product_name_short }} API provides lots browser interactions that encapsulate different WebDriver logic.
-Before creating new WebDriver logic, first look into the API to see what functionality is already provided.
+Before you create new WebDriver logic, check the API to see what functionality is already provided.
 Hopefully the desired WebDriver logic and XPath constructor are already available from the API.</p>
 </li>
 </ol>